douglasjordan2/dougless/README.md

 # Dougless Runtime

 A custom JavaScript runtime built in Go, designed to serve as the foundation for a custom full-stack framework powered by WebSockets.
-Built with the Goja engine and featuring ES6+ transpilation capabilities.

 ## Overview

 Dougless Runtime is a custom runtime designed with the end goal of serving a custom full-stack framework powered by WebSockets.
 It's not inherently compatible with everything Node.js supports as it represents a new paradigm.
 This includes a custom system for building plugins to extend the framework.
-Built on top of the Goja JavaScript engine, Dougless Runtime provides a clean, maintainable codebase with excellent JavaScript interoperability.
+Built on top of the Goja JavaScript engine (ES5.1), Dougless Runtime provides a clean, maintainable codebase with excellent JavaScript interoperability and a unique globals-first API design.

-In addition to the Goja engine, we are introducing a build-time tool that will compile ES6+ into ES5, enhancing compatibility and performance.

-For more information on how esbuild integrates with Go, visit [esbuild Go API](https://pkg.go.dev/github.com/evanw/esbuild/pkg/api).

-## Features (Planned)
+## Features

-- 🚀 **High-performance JavaScript execution** using Goja (pure Go)
+- 🚀 **High-performance JavaScript execution** using Goja (pure Go, ES5.1)
-- 📁 **File I/O operations** with both sync and async APIs
+- ✅ **File I/O operations** with async callback APIs
-- 🌐 **HTTP client and server** support
+- ✅ **HTTP client and server** support
+- 🌐 **Global-first API** - core functionality available without require()
+- ⚡ **Event loop** with proper async operation handling
+- 📦 **CommonJS module system** for additional modules

+### Planned
 - 🔌 **WebSocket** implementation for real-time applications
-- ⚡ **Event loop** with proper async operation handling
-- 📦 **CommonJS module system** with built-in modules
 - 🔒 **Crypto utilities** and security features
 - 🛠️ **Process management** and system integration
+- 🎯 **ES6+ support** through transpilation (future phases)

 ## Current Status